Arab Money: Part 1

 This version was planned for inclusion on Ron Browz's as-yet-unreleased debut album, Etherboy, but the album was shelved.

 Part 2

-The second part of the remix features Ron Browz, Reek Da Villian, Rick Ross, Spliff Star, N.O.R.E., & Red Cafe.
+The second part of the remix features Ron Browz, Reek da Villian, Rick Ross, Spliff Star, N.O.R.E., and Red Café.
 The song was released on December 13, 2008.

 Part 3

-The third part of the remix features Ron Browz, Juelz Santana, Jim Jones, & Jadakiss.
+The third part of the remix features Ron Browz, Juelz Santana, Jim Jones, and Jadakiss.
 The song was released on December 21, 2008.
 This remix is the only one to not feature a music video.